evan-caswell/smolchat/README.md

   - Displays model responses and usage stats.

 - **Local deployment**
-  - Accesses the model from docker model runner through TCP
+  - Accesses the model from DMR through TCP

 - **Dockerized deployment**
-  - Separate backend (`api`) and frontend (`ui`) containers built with docker compose.
+  - Separate backend (`api`) and frontend (`ui`) containers built with Docker Compose.

 ---

 ## Quickstart

+Ensure Docker Desktop is running, DMR is enabled, and host-side TCP support is enabled:

+- Settings->Beta Features->Enable Docker Model Runner

+If not developing in a container:

+- Enable host-side TCP support with port `12434`
+- Add the API address to CORS Allowed Origins (`http://localhost:8000`)

 ### Local
 Run each service individually: